Emmet + Visual Studio Code: A golden experience of lightning-fast HTML coding that tickles your sense of omnipotence

 It seems like it will work with "m0-auto"!

-It seems that CSS can also use "+" to expand multiple properties at once.
+It seems you can also expand multiple CSS properties at once using the "+" key.

-If you were to manipulate it and code it, you'd probably get pretty worked up.
+If you were to manipulate this and start coding, you'd probably get quite excited about it.

-I have a feeling it's becoming an increasingly indispensable editor.
+I have a feeling it's going to become an increasingly indispensable editor.

 0